2020 Dems hit early voting states; Weld explores GOP bid

 GILLIBRAND

-Gillibrand, in New Hampshire, is participating in a walking tour of downtown Concord before visiting businesses in Dover and meeting members of the LGBT community in Somersworth.
-New Hampshire is home to the nation's first presidential primary.
+Gillibrand, in New Hampshire, participated in a walking tour of downtown Concord before visiting businesses in Dover and meeting members of the LGBT community in Somersworth.

 On Friday, she called Trump's decision to declare a national emergency to construct a wall along the U.S.-Mexico border "inappropriate" and said Trump manufactured a crisis to justify the move.